 The new British documentary about the Bolshoi Ballet, Bolshoi Babylon, will not be watched - in public, at least - by two of its central focuses, the stricken artistic director Sergei Filin and his rival Nikolai Tsiskaridze, when it opens in St Petersburg tomorrow.
-(I reviewed it for The Spectator.)
+(I reviewed it for .)

 Audience reaction in the northern city has particular interest since after his dismissal from the Bolshoi Tsiskaridze took up the prestigious job of the Vaganova Academy's Rector, and his rivalry with Filin is documented in the film, made by the Sunday Times Moscow correpondent Mark Franchetti and Nick Read, two experienced TV documentarists in the darker corners of Russian life.